Thomas Hunt Morgan: Early life and education

 Morgan was born in Lexington, Kentucky, to Charlton Hunt Morgan and Ellen Key Howard Morgan.
-Part of a line of Southern plantation and slave owners on his father's side, Morgan was a nephew of Confederate General John Hunt Morgan; his great-grandfather John Wesley Hunt had been the first millionaire west of the Allegheny Mountains.
+Part of a line of Southern plantation and slave owners on his father's side, Morgan was a nephew of Confederate General John Hunt Morgan; his great-grandfather John Wesley Hunt had been one of the first millionaires west of the Allegheny Mountains.
 Through his mother, he was the great-grandson of Francis Scott Key, the author of the "Star Spangled Banner", and John Eager Howard, governor and senator from Maryland.
 Following the Civil War, the family fell on hard times with the temporary loss of civil and some property rights for those who aided the Confederacy.
 His father had difficulty finding work in politics and spent much of his time coordinating veterans' reunions.

 Beginning at age 16 in the Preparatory Department, Morgan attended the State College of Kentucky (now the University of Kentucky).
 He focused on science; he particularly enjoyed natural history, and worked with the U.S. Geological Survey in his summers.
 He graduated as valedictorian in 1886 with a Bachelor of Science degree.
 Following a summer at the Marine Biology School in Annisquam, Massachusetts, Morgan began graduate studies in zoology at the recently founded Johns Hopkins University.
-After two years of experimental work with morphologist William Keith Brooks and writing several publications, Morgan was eligible to receive a master of science from the State College of Kentucky in 1888.
+After two years of experimental work with morphologist William Keith Brooks and writing several publications, Morgan was eligible to receive a Master of Science from the State College of Kentucky in 1888.
 The college required two years of study at another institution and an examination by the college faculty.
 The college offered Morgan a full professorship; however, he chose to stay at Johns Hopkins and was awarded a relatively large fellowship to help him fund his studies.

 Under Brooks, Morgan completed his thesis work on the embryology of sea spiders—collected during the summers of 1889 and 1890 at the Marine Biological Laboratory in Woods Hole, Massachusetts—to determine their phylogenetic relationship with other arthropods.
 He concluded that concerning embryology, they were more closely related to spiders than crustaceans.
 Based on the publication of this work, Morgan was awarded his Ph.D. from Johns Hopkins in 1890 and was also awarded the Bruce Fellowship in Research.
 He used the fellowship to travel to Jamaica, the Bahamas and Europe to conduct further research.

 Every summer from 1910 to 1925, Morgan and his colleagues at the famous Fly Room at Columbia University moved their research program to the Marine Biological Laboratory.
-Aside from being an independent investigator at the MBL from 1890-1942, he became very involved in the governance of the institution, including serving as an MBL trustee from 1897 to 1945.
+Aside from being an independent investigator at the MBL from 1890 to 1942, he became very involved in the governance of the institution, including serving as an MBL trustee from 1897 to 1945.